u1pns/udp-monitor/README.md

 ## Description

-UDP Monitor listens for UDP messages on UDP port (7777 by default) and displays them in an interactive terminal interface.
-It works on Windows, macOS, and Linux, offering advanced filtering, highlighting, error detection, and a pluggable status panel you can tailor to your own protocol.
+UDP Monitor listens for UDP messages and displays them in an interactive terminal interface.
+Base on Nodejs, it works on Windows, macOS, and Linux, offering advanced filtering, highlighting, error detection, and a pluggable status panel you can tailor to your own protocol.

 Web applications, desktop apps, microcontroller firmware—sooner or later you need real-time insight into what they’re doing.
 Fire off UDP debug packets (port 7777 by default) from any of those targets and instantly see what’s happening inside.
-Launch this monitor on Windows, macOS, or Linux to visualize your UDP messages the moment they’re emitted.
+Launch this monitor to visualize your UDP messages the moment they’re emitted.

 ## Features